A masterpiece of historic architecture that never stands still.

-Completed in 2007, we delivered a major restoration project to the Cathedral’s medieval rose window, the Dean’s Eye.
+Completed in 2007, we delivered a major restoration project to the cathedral’s medieval rose window, the Dean’s Eye.

-The window is one of the few remaining originals to remain in Europe and considered an outstanding example of the development of stained glass.
+The window is one of the few remaining originals to remain in Europe and is considered an outstanding example of the development of stained glass.
 It had, however, been failing for a number of years and required critical conservation to ensure its longevity.

-Our work saw the Dean’s Eye Window conserved using a combination of the latest technical knowledge and first class craftsmanship, allowing the window to be viewed as its original creators intended it.
+Our work saw the Dean’s Eye Window conserved using a combination of the latest technical knowledge and first-class craftsmanship, allowing the window to be viewed as its original creators intended it.

 Lincoln Cathedral Romanesque Frieze

-The restoration of the Romanesque Frieze was one of the most sensitive conservation projects undertaken on Romanesque sculpture on an English Cathedral over two decades.
+The restoration of the Romanesque Frieze was one of the most sensitive conservation projects undertaken on romanesque sculpture on an English cathedral over two decades.

 The work involved the assessment of the condition of the sculpture, developing conservation policies, obtaining consent and overseeing the work on site.
-Each panel of the Frieze was assessed, and individual decisions were made for the necessary work for each panel.
+Each panel of the frieze was assessed, and individual decisions were made for the necessary work for each panel.